 Instead of looking outside of the body, we believe the smart way of looking for new medicines is by learning from the body and from molecules that exist in the body.
 Just like the body’s bacterial microbiome, viruses are a source of immune modifying proteins and peptides.
 Therefore, our peptide technology is derived from what we call the body’s “Virobiome”.

-As these “viral” immune modifying peptides evolved to function within the intact host immune system, they are both highly potent and have a nuanced, receptor bias that modulates multiple biological effects that would be difficult, if not impossible, to design or discover by typical drug screening methods.
-The peptides we create have the highly desired pharmacologic property of being partial antagonists, as they balance excess immune responses without completely shutting them down, and activate repair pathways.
+As these immune modifying peptides evolved to function within the intact host immune system, they are both highly potent and have a nuanced receptor bias that modulates multiple biological effects that would be difficult, if not impossible, to design or discover by typical drug screening methods.
+The peptides we create have the highly desired pharmacologic property of being partial antagonists, as they balance excess immune responses without completely shutting them down, while activating repair processes.